This Day In Literary History

 Natalie Babbitt is, of course, best known for her fairy tales and fantasy stories.
 In 1975, she published Tuck Everlasting, a novel that most of her fans (including me) consider to be her best work.

 Set in 1881, the novel tells the story of Winnie Foster, a bored and lonely ten-year-old girl stifled by her wealthy, overprotective parents.
 She escapes from them by exploring the forest near her home.

-One day, she finds a mysterious family, the Tucks, (mother Mae Tuck, her husband, and their two sons) living in the middle of the woods.
-The Tucks have a secret, which Winnie discovers: they are immortal - the result of drinking water from a hidden, magical spring.
+One day, she finds a mysterious family, the Tucks, (mother Mae Tuck, her husband Angus, and their two sons) living in the middle of the woods.
+The Tucks have a secret, which Winnie discovers: they are immortal - the result of drinking water from a magical spring.

-Winnie befriends the Tuck family and promises to keep their secret.
+The Tuck family doesn't age, they are immune from illness, and they cannot be injured or killed.
+Winnie befriends them and promises to keep their secret.
 She grows close to their younger son, 17-year-old Jesse Tuck, and thinks that it must be wonderful to live forever.